sails101/even-more-passport/README.md

 ---

--For API authorization, add `bearerAuth` the policy for controller actions that are accessed via API in [config/policies.js](https://github.com/sails101/even-more-passport/blob/master/config/policies.js#L23):
+For API authorization, add `bearerAuth` the policy for controller actions that are accessed via API in [config/policies.js](https://github.com/sails101/even-more-passport/blob/master/config/policies.js#L23):

 If you have any questions or encounter any problems, feel free to raise an issue in this repo.
 I'll help you to resolve it.